Thérèse of Lisieux: The "little way"

-In her quest for sanctity and in order to attain holiness and to express her love of God, she believed that it was not necessary to accomplish heroic acts or great deeds.
+In her quest for sanctity and in order to attain holiness and to express her love of God, Therese believed that it was not necessary to accomplish heroic acts or great deeds.
 She wrote, "Love proves itself by deeds, so how am I to show my love?
 Great deeds are forbidden me.
 The only way I can prove my love is by scattering flowers and these flowers are every little sacrifice, every glance and word, and the doing of the least actions for love."

 The "little way" of Therese is the foundation of her spirituality.
 Within the Catholic Church Therese's way was known for some time as "the little way of spiritual childhood", but Therese actually wrote "little way" only three times, and she never wrote the phrase "spiritual childhood."
 It was her sister Pauline who, after Therese's death, adopted the phrase "the little way of spiritual childhood" to interpret Therese's path.
 In May 1897, Therese wrote to Father Adolphe Roulland, "... my way is entirely one of trust and love ..." and:

 Sometimes when I read certain spiritual treatises in which perfection is shown through a thousand obstacles, surrounded by a host of illusions, my poor mind gets tired very quickly, I close the learned book which breaks my head and dries up my heart and I take the Holy Scripture.
 So everything seems luminous to me, a single word reveals infinite horizons to my soul, perfection seems easy to me, I see that it suffices to recognize one's nothingness and to abandon oneself like a child in the arms of the Good Lord.
 Leaving to great souls, to great minds the beautiful books that I cannot understand, let alone put into practice, I rejoice in being little since only children and those who look like them will be admitted to the celestial banquet.